 - Moaning or whining when you touch their underside/belly area

-Based on available evidence, it is prudent to feed lower fat diets (less than 30 grams per 1000 kcal) in order to assess an individual dog’s response2
+Based on available evidence, it is prudent to feed low-fat diets (less than 30 grams per 1000 kcal) in order to assess an individual dog’s response2

 A suggested use of our low-fat diet line during illness and to help issues of fat intolerance is as follows*:

-- Introduce our Tummy Tamer (chicken and rice only) in small servings throughout day during those first few days once they can start eating again.
-Add in our slow-cooked chicken bone broth to keep hydration levels up at all times and to replace lost moisture and nutrients.
+- Introduce our Tummy Tamer (chicken and rice only) in small servings throughout the day during those first few days once they can start eating again.
+Add in our slow-cooked chicken bone broth to always keep hydration levels up and to replace lost moisture and nutrients.

-- Slowly transition to one of our 2 ultra-low fat recipes: Kangaroo or Turkey Dinner, which contain only 20g of fat per 1000 calories (under 10% fat on a dry matter basis), which are ideal for acute attacks.
-Continue to feed one or both of these recipes for 2 to 3 weeks and check in with your veterinarian.
+- Slowly transition to one of our 3 ultra-low-fat recipes: Kangaroo, Rosemary Venison, or Fisherman’s Best Friend, which contain only 20g of fat per 1000 calories (under 10% fat on a dry matter basis), which is ideal for acute attacks.
+Continue to feed one or a combination of these recipes for 2 to 3 weeks and check in with your veterinarian.

-- Once the acute attack is under control, What’s Up, Doc? rabbit recipe can be added to the meal plan, which contains a maximum of 29g of fat per 1000 calories (still within the low fat guidelines) plus loads of healthy ingredients like tummy calming fresh ginger!
+- Once the acute attack is under control, you can consider adding any of our low-fat meals to you pup’s meal plan, which contains a maximum of 25 g of fat per 1000 calories (still within the low-fat guidelines) plus loads of healthy ingredients like tummy calming fresh ginger and turmeric!

 FOLLOW US ON SOCIAL MEDIA!